amit08255/100DaysOfFrontend/README.md

 Studied about HTML lists and manipulating lists with CSS.
 Using image as list marker and controlling markers in list. https://github.com/amit08255/100DaysOfFrontend/commit/064906aee887bb2d7205be85c4ed8f7438ad910b

+## Day 12

+Studied about HTML description list and worked on simple description list manipulation with CSS.